-Concerns regarding the multi-town agreement, not directly related to cost as discussed above, have been raised in regard to how the agreement may be impacted by the proposed shared campus.
+Concerns regarding the multi-town agreement, not directly related to cost as discussed above, have been raised in regard to how it may be impacted by the proposed shared campus.
 For example, the issue of landownership was raised, with additional concerns about how the proposed campus may change the governing body that oversees the finances of the project.
 The regional agreement was debated in multiple settings, with many community members raising concerns about re-drawing it and how the current district will be changed in doing so.
-Many assert that amending the regional agreement is a priority, while others believe that the process to do so will need to be more involved, such as the concern raised by one participant who notes, "the regional agreement will likely have to be brand new, not 'fixed', with everyone at the table to re-draw it."
+Many assert amending the regional agreement is a priority, while others believe that the process to do so will need to be more involved, such as the concern raised by one participant who notes, "the regional agreement will likely have to be brand new, not "fixed", with everyone at the table to re-draw it."
 Amidst the concerns that were subsequently raised about the regional agreement, other participants warned "nitty gritty issues [like these] will derail the conversation without proper messaging", as some participants felt that these policy or practice questions are beyond the vision of the shared campus but will ultimately need to be addressed before moving forward.
-"I think if this is going to move forward," one participant added, "then the Whittier agreement has to be reasonable and fair and redrafted."
+"I think if this is going to move forward," one participant added, "then the Whittier agreement has to be redrafted and to reflect the 2020s, not the 1970s...I'm all for vocational education, but the agreement has to be reasonable and fair and redrafted."

-Logistical and safety concerns arose in listening sessions when discussing the topic of having high school students on the same campus as young adults.
+Logistic and safety concerns arose in listening sessions when discussing the topic of having high school students on the same campus as young adults.
 The general concern, particularly raised by parents within the community, revolves around how these groups of students will be integrated, with one participant asking, "How can you ensure the safety of our students, some which could be as young as 14 years old, you know, potentially mixing in some way, shape or form with someone who's in their 30s or 40s?"
-Given the large age range of community college students, many parents who participated brought up this issue.
+With the large age range of community college students, many parents who participated brought up this issue.
 One participant warned that "being able to have a cogent answer is going to go a long way in making sure that people realize that you know their number one resource, their children, are being thought of, and their safety is a priority."
 Given that safety is accounted for, others wondered what kind of interaction the students would have with one another.
-"How is this model going to operate on this campus?" asked

-UMass Donahue Institute Economic and Public Policy Research one participant, "What are the interactions between these college students along with these high school students?
+"How is this model going to operate on this campus?" asked one participant, "What are the interactions between these college students along with these high school students?
 And are there sort of parameters set around that?"